Lere10/Lere10/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as developer manager in V7X business School.
+- 👨🏽‍💻 I’m currently working as Full Stack Developer in SOP.
 - 🌳 In my free time I have been working on some personal projects and freelance jobs.
-- 🌱 I’m currently exploring Node.js and Express.js, looking forward to getting started with Vue and Angular soon.
+- 🌱 I’m currently exploring Java and Next.js, looking forward to getting started with Vue and Angular soon.
 - 👨‍🎓 Digital systems & media degree @ Federal University of Ceara.
 - 📐 I'm a former designer with experience in UX/UI and Graphic design.
 - ✍️ Currently in 18/19 sprint bootcamp of TripleTen WebDevelopment school.